009shanshukla/Snake_PyGame/README.md

 # Snake_PyGame

 ### About Game
-- Snake_PyGame is a simple python game which is playable from windows screen.
+- Snake_PyGame is a simple python game which is playable from windows/Ubuntu/mac screen.

+- Application for windows is available (.exe)

 ### Requirements